Almquist shell: History

 Myriad forks have been produced from the original ash release.
-These derivatives of ash are installed as the default shell (/bin/sh) on FreeBSD, NetBSD, DragonFly BSD, MINIX, and in some Linux distributions.
+These derivatives of ash are installed as the default shell (/bin/sh) on FreeBSD, NetBSD, DragonFly BSD, MINIX, and in some Linux distributions, such as Alpine Linux.
 MINIX 3.2 used the original ash version, whose test feature differed from POSIX.
 That version of the shell was replaced in MINIX 3.3.
 Android used ash until Android 4.0, at which point it switched to mksh.
+Chimera Linux uses FreeBSD's version of the ash as its default, which is quite unique in the Linux realm.

 Dash

 In 1997 Herbert Xu ported ash from NetBSD to Debian Linux.
 In September 2002, with release 0.4.1, this port was renamed to Dash (Debian Almquist shell).
 Xu's main priorities are POSIX conformance and slim implementation.